 With so many open marketplaces right now, many people can easily claim expertise in areas they have no experience in.
 The last thing you want is to get a freelancer that cannot deliver, and end up having to do all the work internally.

 You need to vet your freelancers, just like how you vet your full time employees.
-When you are assessing your freelancer candidates, make sure you get them to send you their portfolio (at the minimum), past client referral letters, and even have a chat with them before commissioning any work.
+When you are assessing your freelancer candidates, make sure you get their full background.
+Have their portfolio (at the minimum), past client referral letters, and even have a chat with them before commissioning any work.
 If you have a big project, it is worthwhile to meet your freelancer in person too to make sure that he/she can get along with your team and are comfortable with your processes.

 3. Set a cadence

 It is important for you to set a regular check-in cadence with your freelancers.
 This is especially important if your freelancer is working remotely and is in a different timezone.
 During these check-ins, make sure they show you tangible outputs of their work.
 They can be scribbles, concept drawings, or just thoughts that have been written down.
-But these are extremely important to make sure that they are making progress towards the final deliverables.
+These might seem trivial, but these are extremely important.
+These shows that they are making progress towards the final deliverables.